hartfelt/kiara/README.md

 	                        Delete all info from the database (but not the file itself) about the files with the giver anidb file-id.
-	                        (These are the numbers output by --find-duplicates
+	                        (These are the numbers output by --find-duplicates --brief               If nothing goes wrong, print only a single line for each file